joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

     check_home.sh

 This fails, saying `check_home.sh: command not found`.
-This is because Unix won't run a program in your current directory unless you add './' before the name.
+This is because Unix won't run a program in your current directory unless you add `./` before the name.
 This is a security feature: imagine if someone tricked you into downloading a file called `cd`.
 So, let's try:

     ./check_home.sh

-Oh no, `bash: ./check_home.sh: Permission denied`... what happened?
+Oh no, another error: `bash: ./check_home.sh: Permission denied`.
+What happened?
 Unix won't run a file unless you give that file **execute permission**.
 This is another security feature.
 The `chmod` command can be used to add this permission:

     chmod +x check_home.sh